Alexander George Book Award

-The Alexander L. George Book Award is given for the best book published in the field of political psychology during the previous calendar year.
-Befitting the extraordinary and far-reaching contributions to scholarship of Alexander George, the award winning work should be one that demonstrates the highest quality of thought and makes a major substantive book-length contribution to the field of political psychology, broadly defined.
+The Juliette and Alexander L. George Outstanding Political Psychology Book Award is given for the best book published in the field of political psychology during the previous calendar year.
+Befitting the extraordinary and far-reaching contributions to scholarship of Juliette and Alexander George, the award winning work should be one that demonstrates the highest quality of thought and makes a major substantive book-length contribution to the field of political psychology, broadly defined.

 The award winner will be determined by an interdisciplinary committee.
 As judged by the award committee, the book should increase substantially our understanding of an issue (or issues) that is central to the concerns of political psychology and the world in which we live.

-The award recipient will be strongly encouraged to attend the Annual Meeting and Award Banquet.
+The award recipient will be strongly encouraged to attend the Annual Meeting and Awards Reception.

 First awarded in 2004.